 Determining fault after an injury occurs can be challenging, but the number one step is to gather as much evidence as possible.
 No two personal injury cases are exactly alike, and the types of evidence used to determine liability will vary depending on each particular situation.
 For example, the types of evidence needed to prove fault after a vehicle accident in Charleston, West Virginia, will look entirely different from the types of evidence needed to prove a slip and fall claim.

-At Salango Law, PLLC, our team has extensive experience gathering the evidence needed to prove liability to insurance carriers or to a personal injury jury.
+At Salango Law, PLLC, our team has extensive experience gathering the evidence needed to prove liability to insurance carriers or to a jury.
 This can include:

 - Photographs taken at the scene of an incident